Using SQL

 3

-The results of the SELECT statements are processed by the Relationship Visualizer to place the selected values into the appropriate columns of the data worksheet.
-The processing logic only recognizes the column names, and will discard all other data.
+After the SELECT statement runs, the Relationship Visualizer processes the results and places the selected values into the corresponding columns of the data worksheet.
+Only recognized column names are used; all other fields are ignored.
 The default English column names on the data worksheet are:

-Excel SQL also allows you to specify strings values as selection columns.
-The string is repeated for each row of the query results when the SQL is executed.
-This is a useful feature for specifying values such as a style name.
+Excel SQL also allows you to specify string values as selection columns.
+When used in a SELECT statement, the string is repeated for every row returned by the query.
+This is particularly useful for assigning constant values such as a style name to each row of the result set.

 SELECT [Country Code] as [Item],